If you want to make Gamification actionable, Check out my Complete Gamification Framework called Octalysis.

 What is Gamification role in Yu-kai Chou’s life?

-Due to a recent setback in my life (I can write a separate post about that if there is interest), I started examining what I’m doing with my life, why I work, and what am I passionate about.
+Due to a some setbacks in my life around 2012, I started examining what I’m doing with my life, why I work, and what am I passionate about.

 I realized, out of all the things that I have some expertise in, I had the most passion and experience in Gamification.